rksmannem/scheduleclock/README.md

 3. go build
 4. ./clock

- and check that the text in secsFile is displaying for every second, text in mntsFile per minute & text in hoursFile to stdout.
+ and check that the text in secsFile is displaying for every second, text in mntsFile per minute & text in hoursFile every hour to stdout.

 5. while Running, user can change the text in files: secsFile/mntsFile/hoursFile, so that corresponding text will be displayed.